Skip to main content

 Cicada killer wasps are often very focused on the task at hand, which is to dig underground burrows and then fill those areas with paralyzed cicadas that they then use as food for their larvae.
 Typically, these wasps are about two inches in length.
 They tend to be dark brown or black in color with yellow markings on their abdomen.
 They also have amber-colored wings.

-Here are a few things you should know about them:
+Here are a few things you should know about cicada killer wasps:

 • They nest in the ground and fill that nest specifically with cicadas.